National Food Processing Policy

 To know about the Food Processing Fund – NABARD

 Food Processing Sector

-The Food Processing industries Sector involves any type of value addition to agricultural produce starting at the level of post-harvest.
-It includes even primary processing like cutting, grading, sorting, seeding, shelling packaging etc.
+The Food Processing Industry Sector involves any type of value addition to agricultural produce starting at the level of post-harvest.
+It includes even primary processing like cutting, grading, sorting, seeding, shelling packaging, etc.

-The food sector comprises of the below following major areas:
+The food sector comprises the below following major areas: